rekrevs/akl-agents/docs/draft/chapter-02-akl-language.md

 head :- body.
 ```

-This is syntactic sugar for `head :- true ? body.`
+This is syntactic sugar for `head :- true ? body.` (defaults to nondeterminate choice for Prolog compatibility)

 When there's no body: